How to Hire Your First Employee | Hiring Guide

 Conduct pre-employment screening

 Once you’ve attracted several applicants to your job posting, it’s time to screen your candidates to determine who should move forward in the hiring process.
+Find out which applicants meet your basic requirements and desired skill level by:

-• Reviewing resumes and cover letters
+• reviewing resumes and cover letters

-• Conducting 15-30 minute phone screens
+• conducting 15–30 minute phone screens

-• Communicating with candidates through email
+• communicating with candidates through email or by phone to arrange an interview.

 Interview promising applicants

-• Flexibility
+• flexibility

-• Grit and resilience
+• grit and resilience

-• Passion
+• passion

-• Culture fit
+• cultural fit

-• Versatility
+• versatility

-• Sense of accountability
+• sense of accountability

 Check your candidate’s references